OPMZZZ/UBAD/README.md

 > - IXI
 > - MSLUB
 >
-> Please refer to the implementation in [this reference](https://github.com/FinnBehrendt/patched-Diffusion-Models-UAD) <!-- Replace `#` with actual URL or relative path --> for details on these preprocessing steps.
+> Please refer to the implementation in [pDDPM](https://github.com/FinnBehrendt/patched-Diffusion-Models-UAD) <!-- Replace `#` with actual URL or relative path --> for details on these preprocessing steps.